Lobularia maritima: Etymology

-The genus name Lobularia comes from a Greek word meaning 'small pod', referring to the shape of the fruits.
+The genus name Lobularia comes from a Greek word meaning 'small pod,' referring to the shape of the fruits; the obsolete Alyssum can be translated as 'lack of madness,' referencing the historical use of the herb as a treatment against rabies.
 The name of the species maritima refers to its preferred coastal habitat.

 Description

 Lobularia maritima is an annual plant (rarely a short-lived perennial plant) growing to 5–30 cm tall by 20–30 cm broad.
 The stem is very branched, with dense clusters of small flowers.
 The leaves are 1–4 cm long and 3–5 mm, broad, alternate, sessile, quite hairy, oval to lanceolate, with an entire margin.

 The flowers are about 5 mm in diameter, sweet-smelling, with an aroma similar to that of honey, with four white rounded petals (or pink, rose-red, violet. yellow and lilac) and four sepals.
 The six stamens have yellow anthers.
 The flowers are produced throughout the growing season, or year-round in areas free of frost.
-They are pollinated by insects (entomophily).
+They are pollinated by insects (entomophily) as its sweet honey-like fragrance is attractive to bees, flower flies, stingless wasps and butterflies.
 The fruits are numerous elongated seedpods rather hairy, oval to rounded, each containing two seeds.
 The dispersal of seed is affected by the wind (anemochory).